 This writing task was generally handled quite well.
 Some candidates struggled to provide an adequate response to this question.
-Responses often contained a number of grammatical and spelling errors, particularly in the use of the plural, but incorrect spellings were tolerated provided that the meaning was clear.
-Many candidates could not express time (as required by prompt (c)); they would therefore benefit from more practice in this area.
+Responses often contained a number of grammatical and spelling errors, particularly in the use of prepositions and conjunctions, but incorrect spellings were tolerated provided that the meaning was clear.

-The following are examples of good answers to this question:
+The following is an example of a good answer to this question: